 The Industrial Design / Diploma (FH) degree programme is not subject to admission restrictions (no NC), but proof of artistic talent must be provided.
 The corresponding aptitude test takes place once a year in June.
 Applications must be submitted to the Student Service Centre (SSC) of the Hochschule Darmstadt by 1 June at the latest.
 You can apply online from March.
 The Department of Design strongly recommends comprehensive study and career information before beginning your studies.
 Please contact the Faculty of Design for this!
 Before beginning your studies, you must provide proof of a 6-week internship specific to your course of study.
 A further seven weeks of practical training in the basic study period and a practical semester are then part of the degree programme.

 The department places particular emphasis on stays abroad (internship, semester abroad) during the degree programme.
 Admission requirements include general and subject-specific university entrance qualifications, as well as entrance qualifications for universities of applied sciences.
 Alternatively, an "outstanding artistic talent" can be determined in the entrance test.
-A detailed description of the admission requirements can be found in the Aptitude Test Statutes.
+A detailed description of the admission requirements can be found in the Aptitude Test Statutes (German).

 Students of higher semesters offer a non-binding portfolio consultation.
 You can find more detailed information on the website of the faculty of Design.